In an empowering letter shared on the Love What Matters Facebook page, Hammer addressed a number of behaviours that she wants her daughter to avoid.

 "Don't overthink what you eat in front of people.
 If you're hungry, eat, and eat what you want.
 If you want pizza, don't get a salad just because other people are around.
 Order the damn pizza," she advises her daughter.

 "Don't stay home because you don't have anyone to go out with.
 Take yourself out.
-Have experiences by yourself and for yourself," Hammer writes, emphasizing the importance of independence.
+Have experiences by yourself and for yourself," Hammer writes, emphasising the importance of independence.

 "Don't hold back your tears.
 Crying means you're feeling something that needs to get out.
 It's not a weakness.
 It's being human," she continues.
 "Don't smile because someone told you to.
 Don't be afraid to laugh at your own jokes.
 Don't say 'yes' to be polite.
 Say 'no' because it's your life."

 "Don't hide your opinions.
 Speak up and speak loudly.
 You should be heard.
-Don't apologize for being who you are.
+Don't apologise for being who you are.
 Be brave and bold and beautiful.
 Be unapologetically you," Hammer concludes.